Home

 Barbara was regarded as "well known throughout the county."

-During World War I, sons Joseph and Howard served in the US Army.
+During World War I, sons Joseph and Howard, and son in law George R. Rhome, served in the U.S. Army.
 They are pictured in the book, Uniontown's Part in the World War.
-During the war years, George and Barbara lived in the coal mining patch town of Continental No. 3.
+During the war years, George and Barbara lived in the coal mining patch town of Amend No. 2 in Newcomer, Fayette County and at Continental No. 3.

-George passed away at home in Vances Mill, Fayette County in October 1934.
+Suffering from angina of the chest, at age 79, George passed away at home in Vances Mill, Fayette County oon Oct.
+15, 1934.
 He was laid to rest at White Rock Cemetery near Fairchance, Fayette County.
-Pallbearers at his funeral were William Stanton, William Reese, Harry Thomas, Amos Dennis, Jasper Wilson and Albert Davis.
+Pallbearers were William Stanton, William Reese, Harry Thomas, Amos Dennis, Jasper Wilson and Albert Davis.
+Son William H. Firestone, who provided information for the official Pennsylvania death certificate, was unable to furnish the names of George's parents.

 A listing of burials compiled by Kathryn Cooley Miller, entitled Some Fayette County Pennsylvania Cemeteries, published by Apollo Press, does not include the names of Barbara or George, suggesting that their graves are unmarked today.
 Their adult children William, Joseph and Jesse are buried at White Rock also, but are listed in the compilation.